zkemail/docusaurus/docs/email-tx-builder/architecture/concepts.md

 # Concepts

-Welcome to the Concepts page for our Email Transaction Auth package.
+Welcome to the Concepts page for our Email Transaction Builder.
 This document provides an overview of the main concepts essential for understanding our decentralized email login, account recovery, and two-factor authentication (2FA) system.

 You can watch a video that explains these concepts in more detail at [our 2024 EthCC talk](https://ethcc.io/archives/zk-email-decentralized-email-login-account-recovery-2fa).